"The number one lesson we learned from our experience in the wake of Tropical Storm Irene is that Vermonters take care of each other."

 Learn more about the Health Benefits of Volunteering.

-- Call or email your local MRC unit.
-You'll get information about the MRC, including how to join, about unit, and training activities.
+- For more information call or email your local MRC unit You'll get information about the MRC, including how to join, about unit, and training activities.

 If there isn't yet a MRC unit near you, help establish a unit in your community, or stay connected for when one is created.